For Epic Cheers go-live support, please contact NYP IS at nypres.service-now.com/nyp-portal or 212-746-4357

 A mobile device must be configured to wipe/erase itself after ten (10) invalid passcode attempts.
 This will result in the device resetting to factory defaults with all applications and data lost in the process.
 The device manufacturer may automatically impose time limitations after several unsuccessful passcode attempts before the wipe is triggered.
 ITS Support can provide assistance in resetting device passcodes.

-Various options are available to assist individuals with changing a forgotten or expired password.
-The preferred and fastest method is through the use of myAccount, the password management system.
-Individuals must be enrolled in Duo and have a personal email address on file in order to use this system to reset their password.
-A department administrator or the ITS Service Desk may assist with updating a personal email address, but individuals must provide proof of identity before any changes will be made.
+Various options are available to assist Workforce Members with changing a forgotten or expired password.
+The preferred and fastest method is through the use of MyAccount, the password management system.
+Workforce Members must be enrolled in multifactor authentication (MFA) and have a personal email address on file in order to use this system to reset their password.
+A Department Administrator or the ITS Service Desk may assist with updating a personal email address, but Workforce Members must provide proof of identity before any changes are made.

-Individuals can change or reset their password in the myAccount system.
-Individuals that know their current password and need to change it should click Change Password, authenticate with their current password, and acknowledge a Duo push request.
-Individuals who have forgotten their password will be required to validate their personal email address and acknowledge a Duo push request.
+Workforce Members can change or reset their password in the myAccount system.
+Workforce Members who have forgotten their password will be required to complete extra steps, such as validating their personal email address and acknowledging an MFA prompt.

-In the event your password cannot be reset via the myAccount system, individuals must contact the ITS Service Desk using one of the methods below.
+In the event a password cannot be reset via the myAccount system, Workforce Members must contact the ITS Service Desk using one of the methods below.

-Individuals who are local to the New York City area can visit the ITS SMARTDesk during normal business hours and present a non-expired, valid photo identification card, such as a driver license, passport, state identification, Weill Cornell Medicine identification, etc.) and supply a personal email address.
-The ITS technician should then reset the password escalate the case if necessary.
+Workforce Members who are local to the New York City area can visit the SMARTDesk during normal business hours and present a non-expired, valid photo identification card, such as a driver license, passport, state identification, WCM identification, etc.) and supply a personal email address.
+ITS may assist the individual with updating their personal email address, initiating the password reset process, or escalating the case if necessary.

 Filing or reporting a security incident can be done without fear or concern for retaliation.